 Rule #4 Communicate & Listen as a Unit

 Communication is the biggest part of defense in lacrosse and becoming a better defensive midfielder is directly related to communication.
 You must let your defense know what you see and you, more importantly, must keep your ears open for help for your defense.
 The other defenders will let you know when to slide, who to cover, where to go, and anything else you’d need.
-This means you have to reciprocate that help to the rest of your defense so you can all work as a unit.
+This means you must reciprocate that help to the rest of your defense so you can all work as a unit.
 The more communication between a defense the better it operates as a whole.
 Speak up, but try to listen twice as much so you can recover properly.

 Rule #5 If You Can’t Play Defense, Get Off the Field